mongodb/specifications/source/causal-consistency/causal-consistency.rst

 There are no additional API changes to ``MongoCollection`` beyond those specified in the Sessions Specification.
 All ``MongoCollection`` methods that talk to the server have been overloaded to take a session parameter.
-If that session was started with ``causallyConsistentReads = true`` then all operations using that session will be causally consistent.
+If that session was started with ``causalConsistency = true`` then all operations using that session will be causally consistent.

 Server Commands
 ===============

-There are no new server commands related to causally consistent reads.
-Instead, causally consistent reads are implemented by:
+There are no new server commands related to causal consistency.
+Instead, causal consistency is implemented by:

 1. Saving the ``operationTime`` returned by 3.6+ servers for all operations in a property of the ``ClientSession`` object.
 The server reports the ``operationTime``